 FAQs

-1. Data Management Plans (DMPs)
+2. Data Management Plans (DMPs)

 Q: What is a Data Management Plan (DMP)?

 A DMP is a structured document outlining how research data will be managed during and after a project.
 It covers areas like data collection, storage, sharing, long-term archiving, and ethical considerations, ensuring compliance with funder and institutional requirements.
+Various stakeholders have created DMP templates to guide the creation of a DMP.

 Q: Why should I create a DMP?